JuliaLang/julia/doc/src/manual/functions.md

 (5, 6)
 ```

-A typical usage of such a pair of return values, however, extracts each value into a variable.
+Destructuring assignment extracts each value into a variable:
-Julia supports simple tuple "destructuring" that facilitates this:

 ```jldoctest foofunc
 julia> x, y = foo(2,3)